wpederzoli/gif-search-fs/README.md

+# Gif search app
+This repo is a PoC for solving the scenario described below.

 # The test

 Our product owners have tasked us with building an app that helps our patients' kids have something to entertain themselves with while they wait for their appointments.